RuchaTare/phi3-vision-for-image-analysis/README.md

 - Cut off date : Mar 15, 2024.
 - Release date : May 21, 2024.
 - Supports single image per conversation

+TO DO :
+- Analyse an image
+- OCR with bills and tasks
+- Compare images
+- Compare very similar images